jthegedus/svelte-adapter-firebase/README.md

 The 3 step process is:

 1. select Hosting config from `firebase.json`.
-If more than one site, match using `hostingSite`
+If more than one site present in config, match `svelte.config.js:target` field with either `firebase.json:hosting[].site` or `.target` fields.
 2. output static assets to the directory in the `public` field
 3. identify the rewrite rule for SSR to determine Cloud Function output.
 The rewrite rule is determined by a lookup of the `rewrites.source` against